Massachusetts Restraining Order Lawyers

 If granted, the provisions of a restraining order may vary depending on the nature of the alleged abuse.
 In some situations, the order may oblige the Defendant to abstain from any form of contact with the Plaintiff, to stay a specific distance away from the Plaintiff, the Plaintiff’s home address, or the Plaintiff’s work.
 There will usually be an instruction to turn in any guns or weapons to the local police station.
 It can also include the right of the Defendant to obtain some of his or her personal belongings out of the home with the assistance of a police officer.

 If you have children together, the Restraining Order can also include the children on it by giving the Plaintiff sole legal and physical custody and even instructing the Defendant not to have any contact with the children at all.
-Our experienced attorneys in Worcester can review a domestic violence situation and identify which provisions may be included in a restraining order.
+Our experienced attorneys in Massachusetts can review a domestic violence situation and identify which provisions may be included in a restraining order.
 We can help you obtain one if you need protection.
 We can also help you defend against one that was obtained to get an upper hand in a divorce or custody matter.

 How to Fight a Restraining Order in Massachusetts